Ahmad Keshvari: Military career

+Martyrdom

-In December 1980 at the age of 27, Keshvari and his co-pilot Rahim Pezeshki, along with another AH-1J SeaCobra piloted by Ali Akbar Shiroodi, and a Bell 206A JetRanger utility helicopter, launched Operation Ashura to destroy an Iraqi military convoy near Ilam Province borders headed toward Iran during Iran-Iraq War.
-The convoy was destroyed, but two Iraqi MiG-21s were approaching.
-Keshvari told the other two helicopters to retreat, and drew attention of the Iraqi fighters while heading toward an Iranian air defense site.
+On 7 December 1980, at the age of 27, Keshvari and his co-pilot Rahim Pezeshki, along with another AH-1J SeaCobra piloted by Ali Akbar Shiroodi, and a Bell 206A JetRanger utility helicopter, launched Operation Ashura to destroy an Iraqi military convoy near the border of Ilam Province, advancing deeper into Iranian territory.
+The convoy was destroyed, but two Iraqi MiG-21s appeared and approached Keshvari's helicopter.
+Keshvari told the other two helicopters to retreat, and drew attention of the Iraqi fighters while heading toward an Iranian Air Defense site.
 The fighters attacked Keshvari's helicopter, causing it to crash.
 The JetRanger rescued the co-pilot Pezeshki, but was forced to flee and leave Keshvari's body as the Iraqi fighters were going to make another pass.
-Sahand rocket launcher of the Iranian air defense site downed one of the MiG-21s, while the second MiG fled.
-Keshvari's body was transferred to Kermanshah and was later buried in Tehran's Behesht-e Zahra cemetery as a military personal in 24th plot.
+A surface-to-air missile from the air defense site downed one of the MiG-21s, while the second MiG fled.
+Keshvari's body was transferred to Kermanshah and was later buried in Tehran's Behesht-e Zahra cemetery as a military personnel in the 24th plot.

-In 1361 (Solar Hejri), his brother, Mohammad, then aged under 17, joined the Iran-Iraq war, and was killed in Qasr-e Shirin during Operation Moharam.
+In 1982, his brother, Mohammad, then aged under 17, joined the war, and was martyred in action in Qasr-e Shirin during Operation Muharram.

 In popular culture

-In the documentary film Ravayat-e Fath (روایت فتح, "The Chronicles of Victory"), directed by Morteza Aviny and filmed during Iran–Iraq war, there is an interview with Keshvari's uncle who was serving in the artillery, in Season Three.
+In the documentary film Ravayat-e Fath (روایت فتح, "The Chronicles of Victory"), directed by Morteza Aviny and filmed during the Iran–Iraq war, there is an interview with Keshvari's uncle who was serving in the artillery, in Season Three.

 Simorgh (December 1999), ed.
 Hojjat Shah-Mohammadi, Seyyed Amir Ma'soumi, Tehran: Haft, ISBN 964-92199-1-9, 212 pages; consisted of brief biographies of Ahmad Keshvari and Ali Akbar Shiroodi, and a collection of memories of officers and other people about them.

 In 1992, Iranian television made a series that was about pilots of the western war zone such as Ali Akbar Shiroodi, Ahmad Keshvari, and Soheilian.
 Muhammad Jozani and Javad Hashemi portrayed Shiroodi and Ahmad Keshvari's roles, respectively, in this series whose director was Hossein Ghasemi Jami.

 Flight Wing, which was presented at the 26th Tehran International Book Fair, reflects on the life of Ahmad Keshvari and has been written in a fictional way for young readers.

 Dance of Dandelions (رقص قاصدکها Raghs-e Ghāsedak-hā) is a 2015 animated film directed by Vahid Shakeri and produced by Saba Animation Center.
 It depicts the last three days of Keshvari's life.
 It was awarded in 13th International Resistance Film Festival – Best Animation.